aHardReset/flowskip/README.md

 - View your activity on Spotify

-    The content you are playing and Spotify Connect devices information -Take actions in Spotify on your behalf
+    The content you are playing and Spotify Connect devices information
+- Take actions in Spotify on your behalf

     Control Spotify on your devices

 You can remove this access at any time at spotify.com/account.

 For more information about how flowskip can use your personal data, please see flowskip's privacy policy.